 Now the million dollar question is… do you still care enough about this problem that you’d gladly hold someone’s hand every step of the way?

 Ultimately, you don’t need a university degree or 10 years of experience in a corporate job.
-You don’t need any special talent to start a blog and dream BIG.
+You don’t need any special talent to start a money-making blog and dream BIG.
 But you need to START.

 Step 2.
 Find your people